 Puffballs stuffed with cheese!
 Oh baby.
 There is just something about stuffing food with cheese that's awesome.
 I know if I make anything like this orders will come in rapidly, I had better be dug in deeper than an Alabama tick with prepped food.
-There is just something about oowey-gooey cheese that humans have a natural predilection for, especially for those of us who have even a touch of Wisconsin in their blood.
+There is just something about oowey-gooey cheese that everyone loves.

 When the eggplant and tomatoes abound during the summer, I like to make a gluten free ravioli dish using thinly sliced eggplants filled with some sort of stuffing.
 The eggplants are sliced about ¼ inch thick, then grilled or roasted.
 A scoop of a cheese stuffing is placed in the middle, then the edges are brushed with egg to form a seal when they are heated.
 They are great with any sort of tomato sauce, or a similar preparation.